iLuJack/rag-llm-demo/readme.md

 ### Step 5: Run the Chatbot

+You have two options to run the chatbot:

+#### Option 1: Run in Terminal

 1. Make sure your virtual environment is activated (you should see "(venv)" at the beginning of the command line)

 2. Process the documents (only needed once):